Purdue-CS193/homework-0-emmapatrick/index.md

 ## Welcome to Emma's Website

+My Favorite Things about CS 193:
+- The instructors seem to really know what they're talking about!
+- No exams!
+- The inclusion of memes throughout the lecture slides every week, very funny!

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.